igorski/efflux-tracker/README.md

 Additional folders:

  * _./design_ contains SVG icons that are combined into a webfont (currently done manually through Fontello)
- * _./src/fixtures_ can be filled with separate JSON files containing Song data, these will be concatenated into a single file that can be requested via Ajax on the first application start to provide demo content (see _fixtures-loader.js_)
+ * _./fixtures_ can be filled with separate JSON files containing Song and Instrument data, these will be concatenated into a single file that can be requested via Ajax on the first application start to provide demo content (see _fixtures-loader.js_)